petrpavlis123/Plutonication/README.md

   "https://rostislavlitovkin.pythonanywhere.com/logo"
 );

+// Use AccessCredentials to generate a link for connecting.
+// Use this link to generate a correct QR code. const qrLink = accessCredentials.toUri();

 // Create a transaction object like this const transactionDetails: Transaction = {
   to: "5C5555yEXUcmEJ5kkcCMvdZjUo7NGJiQJMS7vZXEeoMhj3VQ",
   amount: 1000 * 10**12,
 };

-// First initilize the sever and after send some transactions const dappClient = new PlutonicationDAppClient();
+// First initilize the sever and after send some payloads const dappClient = new PlutonicationDAppClient();
   // Initialize the connection
   try {
-    const injected: Injected = await dappClient.initializeAsync(accessCredentials);
+    await dappClient.initializeAsync(accessCredentials);
-    // After initialize you can acces the pubKey returned by the wallet and you can aslo send transactions await dappClient.sendPayloadAsync(transactionDetails);
+    // After initialize you can acces the pubKey returned by the wallet and you can also send payloads await dappClient.sendPayloadAsync(transactionDetails);
   } catch (error) {
     console.error("Error:", error);
   }
 ```

+### Problem / Motivation
+Currently, there is no way to connect a wallet to more exotic devices, like gaming console and wearables.

 ## How it works